csusbdt/app594/SETUP.md

 This document is a record of how I set up the app594 project; students do not need to do this.

-Here is a record of useful docs.
+Here is a list of useful docs.

 - [Managing Multiple Environments for an App](https://devcenter.heroku.com/articles/multiple-environments)
 - [Creating Apps from the CLI](https://devcenter.heroku.com/articles/creating-apps)